 Anchored by an arresting skyline and enhanced by the glassy beauty of Lake Ontario, Toronto is an enticing and large metropolis consisting of a diverse cultural and historical makeup.
 This vibrant capital city in the Ontario province has been called the New York City of Canada and boasts an appealing mix of big tourist centers and small ethnic enclaves.
-Awash in top-notch attractions, attention-grabbing street art, international culinary delights, and more it’s easy to see how Toronto competes as a minor version of The Big Apple.
+Awash in popular tourist attractions, 5-star hotels, attention-grabbing street art, specialty foods, and more, it’s easy to see how Toronto competes as a minor version of The Big Apple.
 If you want to see for yourself the exciting atmosphere then you have to read on to discover the best places to visit in Toronto, Canada.

 A prominent feature on the Toronto skyline is the magnificent CN Tower.
-Looming over the cityscape, the CN Tower stands at more than 1,814 feet (553 meters) tall and is the supreme spot to marvel at breathtaking views of the city.
+Looming over the cityscape, the CN Tower stands at more than 1,814 feet (553 meters) tall.
+Its prime location in the city center is the supreme spot to enjoy a bird’s eye view of the city.
 This landmark structure is a top tourist attraction providing the 360 Restaurant - a fabulous revolving eatery offering diners incredible panoramic views.
-To receive an equally impressive view and test your nerve, there’s also EdgeWalk: a glass floor visitors can step onto for further exhilarating sights of the city below.
+To receive an equally spectacular view and test your nerve, there’s also EdgeWalk: a glass floor visitors can step onto for further exhilarating sights of the city below.

 2. Toronto Zoo